-When Sunday rolls around, hundreds of hotel rooms go empty for the week until Friday when the weekend crowds drive up to the White Mountains.
+When Sunday rolls around, hundreds of hotel rooms go empty for the week until Friday when the weekend crowds drive up to the White Mountains after the work week.
 To fill those empty rooms, many ski resorts and nearby hotels will offer incredible midweek ski and stay packages.
-The RiverWalk Resort offers midweek ski & stay packages starting at $179 per person a night that includes two nights of lodging, two days of skiing at Loon, and unlimited ice skating.
-Other resorts nearby offer similar deals.
+The RiverWalk Resort offers midweek ski & stay packages starting at $204 per person a night that includes two nights of lodging, two days of skiing at Loon, transportation in a luxury bus to and from the mountain, and unlimited ice skating.

-Pro Tip: Look for special ski & stay packages advertised on social media.
+Pro Tip: Look for special ski & stay packages advertised on social media or sign up for our newsletter.
 Sometimes you’ll score an even better last-minute deal!

 Do you ever feel like you’re rushed on the weekends?
 After work, you’re rushing to pack the kids and all your gear into the car to head to the mountain.
 On Saturday, you’re rushing to feed the kids breakfast and get them to their ski lessons on time.
 On Sunday, you’re rushing to dress everyone for skiing and packing the car to head back home after the last chair.

 During the week, you don’t need to rush your ski trip.
 You can take your time getting to the mountain because the trails are still in great shape at 10 am, and there are no lift lines.
-You don’t need to rush to the restaurant after skiing because there is no long wait.
+You don’t need to rush to the restaurant after skiing because there is no wait for a table or a sport at the bar.
 You can relax and see where the snow takes you.

 Pro Tip: You can often sleep in on the weekdays because most lifts open an hour later than Saturday and Sunday.